-The City will receive CDBG funds in the amount of \$335,142 in PY 2023 and carry forward \$245,000 from previous years.
+The City will receive CDBG funds in the amount of \$335,142 in PY 2023 and \$245,000 in anticipated carryover from prior years.
 The City anticipates grant awards averaging \$355,130 per year over the five years covered in this Consolidated Plan.
 Program income will be estimated in future years based on anticipated repayments to the City from loans provided to property owners, businesses, and housing providers.